john7002/Neovim-config/README.md

 :LspInstallInfo
 ```
 select the language support you want and install it by typing 'i'.

+### 2.1 Code formatting plugin
+We are using null-ls plugin.
+This may need to install additionnal code formater, have a look [here](https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md) .

 ## 3. Switch Caplocks button to ESC